jessekhaira/ig_clone/readme.md

 # Instagram Clone
 ## Description
 This web application is a clone of the core features of Instagram and was dockerized and deployed on heroku for a period of time.
-Installation and usage instructions can be found below[#Usage].
+Installation and usage instructions can be found [below](#Usage).

 ## Tech Stack